Li-Yau type inequality for curves in any codimension: Elastica and Li--Yau type multiplicity inequality

 A smooth curve $\gamma$ that solves \eqref{eq:elastica} for some $\lambda\in\mathbf{R}$ is called {\em elastica}.
 The classification of planar elasticae is essentially obtained by Euler in 1744 and thus very classically known (cf.\ \cite{Linner1996,Sachkov2008}).
-Concerning general elasticae, Langer--Singer's landmark study \cite{Langer1984a} provides an exhaustive classification result (see also an excellent lecture note \cite{Singer2008}).
-Here we just collect the facts what we use later for our main theorems.
+Concerning general elasticae, Langer--Singer's landmark study \cite{Langer1984a} provides an exhaustive classification result (see also the excellent lecture notes \cite{Singer2008}).
+Here we just collect the facts that we use later for our main theorems.
 Recall that a planar curve $\gamma\subset\mathbf{R}^2$ is called {\em wavelike elastica} if there exist $m\in(0,1)$ and $s_0\in\mathbf{R}$ such that, up to dilation, the curve $\gamma$ parameterized by the arclength $s\in[0,L]$ has signed curvature $\mathrm{k}$ of the form $\mathrm{k}(s)=2\sqrt{m}\cn(s-s_0,m)$.

 \begin{theorem}[Langer--Singer \cite{Langer1984a,Singer2008}] The following statements hold. \begin{enumerate} \item Any elastica is contained in an at most three-dimensional affine subspace of $\mathbf{R}^n$. \item If an elastica is non-planar, then it has everywhere non-zero curvature (and torsion), where we call an elastica planar (resp.\ non-planar) if it is contained (resp.\ not contained) in a plane. \item Any planar elastica with a point of vanishing curvature is either a straight line or a wavelike elastica. \end{enumerate} \end{theorem}